OCBliss/Basel3/CODE/STEP 06/STEP 06.1/STEP 06.1.1/readme.md

 This script enforces deletion rules across material event datasets from BankFind Suite API by removing any **cleaned CSV files** whose **filename or content** matches flagged identifiers (e.g., `"BankFind Suite"`).

- ## Reason

- Different material events have different variable naming conventions in the API
- - Mergers have OUT_CERT and ACQ_CERT for the institution being acquired and the acquirer, but not CERT
- - Failures have ACQ_CERT for the institution being absorbed through PA, etc.
- - De Novo have CERT but since none are failing or being acquired, a rule uses ACQ_CERT -> CERT and then deduplicates columns

 ---

 ## Key Functionality